-In this mode, the lead controller will rotate duty between the grouped A/C units to promote equal run time and will rotate the role of group lead.
+In this mode, the Lead controller will rotate duty between the grouped A/C units to promote equal run time and will rotate the role of group lead.
 When set up for unit rotation, the A/C units will rotate duty in order of their group addresses.
 Active, Capacity Assist and Standby units are all in the rotation cycle so even a standby unit will be cycled into active duty on a scheduled basis.
-A/C units in the group may have their duty assignments locked so they do not join the rotation cycle.
-In this case the message

-"No_Rot" appears after the duty assignment displayed in the main screen.
+A/C units in the group may have their duty assignments locked so they do not join the rotation cycle (and cannot take the lead).
+In this case the message "No_Rot" appears after the duty assignment displayed in the main screen.

-The controller of an Active_No_Rot unit is always On therefore, it will not rotate out.
-An Active_No_Rot unit controller will still be able to take the role as lead controller during a rotation, however, its functional components will not operate.
-Units designated as "Out of Service" do not rotate nor will their controller be used as the lead.
-The rotation time period is typically 1 week, however it may be set by the user via the Factory menu.
+An Active_No_Rot unit is always On therefore, it will not rotate out.
+An Active_No_Rot unit will still be able to take the role as lead controller during a rotation.
+Units designated as "Out of Service" do not rotate nor can they be used as lead units.